livewires/you-win/sheets/Jump.md

 ## Bouncing

 Currently our player falls through the platform entirely.
-That's no good!
 Let's sort that out.

 We can use `isTouching` to check for collisions between different objects. `isTouching` returns a Boolean value (`true` or `false`), which we can use inside an `if` condition.